pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 has always felt like that.
-It is a place kids go while their parents are at work so they too can be indoctrinated into a system that will put them to work doing something that, at best, they enjoy doing for a while, but more likely, feel they most do to eventually afford an "dream life" that they took no part in the actual dreaming up.
+It is a place kids go while their parents are at work so they too can be indoctrinated into a system that will put them to work doing something that, at best, they enjoy doing for a while, but more likely, feel they must do to eventually afford a "dream life" that they took no part in actually dreaming up.

 Most of our time spent physically together as a family was tarnished by an ever increasing withdrawal of attention.
 There was always a lot of love and plenty of temporary reprieves from the day-to-day that took the form of family camping and travel---though reprieve is not the same thing as release and recovery.
-The majority of our time was still spent on our custom built hamster wheel, and no amounts of customization will make such a devise make the experience of being on it feel any less Sisyphean.
+The majority of our time was still spent on our custom-built hamster wheel, and no amount of customization would make such a device make the experience of being on it feel any less Sisyphean.

 Not all was lost.
 Jackie and I have always worked hard to have a relationship based